 Start preparing your business plan in January…or sooner.
 Check the schedule for details.

-- The contest is open to all Washington State University students who are enrolled spring semester 2015.
+- The contest is open to all Washington State University students who are enrolled in the current spring semester.
 To enter the competition, a team must complete the online registration.
 Teams should include members possessing the essential background to enable the development of a serious business plan.
 It is recommended that teams include science or engineering qualifications as well as business expertise where appropriate.
 There is no limit on the number of members; however, small interdisciplinary teams are encouraged.

-- At least two members of the team must be WSU students.
+- At least two members of the team must be full-time WSU students.

 - Teams may consist of graduate as well as undergraduate students.